-This is to certify that the thesis entitled, "STUDY OF COUNTER-FLOW, NATURAL AND is an outcome of the investigation carried out by the author under the supervision of, Brig Gen

-INDUCED DRAFT COOLING TOWER AND THEIR PERFORMANCE ANALYSIS"

-Md Habibur Rahman, Senior Instructor and Head of the Department, Mechanical elsewhere for the award of any other degree or diploma or other similar title or prize.
+This is to certify that the thesis entitled, "EXPERIMENTAL STUDY ON THE PERFORMANCE OF MECHANICAL INDUCED DRAFT COOLING TOWER USING DIFFERENT QUANTITY OF CIRCULATING FLUIDS" is an outcome of the investigation carried out by the author under the supervision of, Brig Gen Md Habibur Rahman, Senior Instructor and Head of the Department, Mechanical Engineering Department, MIST.
+This thesis or any part of it has not been submitted to elsewhere for the award of any other degree or diploma or other similar title or prize.

-Engineering Department, MIST.
-This thesis or any part of it has not been submitted to